Main navigation

 Qualifications, Rights and Responsibilities - 12.4

-Minimum Category P Qualifications.
+Category P Qualifications.

 The faculty member:

-• Holds an earned PhD or DMA.
+• Holds an earned doctoral degree.

 Rights and Responsibilities of Category P Graduate Faculty.